Bangor University: Statistics

 Biography

-Roger Henry Brough Whittaker was a British singer-songwriter and musician.
-His music is an eclectic mix of folk music and popular songs, the latter variously in a crooning or in a schlager style.
+Roger Henry Brough Whittaker was a Kenyan-born British singer-songwriter and musician.
+His music is an eclectic mixture of folk music and popular songs, the latter variously in a crooning or in a schlager style.
 He is best known for his baritone singing voice and trademark whistling ability as well as his guitar skills.

-3. Robert Edwards
+4. Robert Edwards

 Robert Edwards